cmusatyalab/gmapview/README.md

 }
 ```

-When using the API, any of these parameters can be overridden at runtime.
+When using the API, any of these parameters can be overridden at runtime using the setSetting(key,value) method.